-For RAD, service providers must demonstrate the ability to counsel tenants and tenant organizations on rent control provisions including: (1) which properties fall under rent control and which are exempt, (2) petition-based and annual rent increases, (3) executing and filing tenant petitions, (4) responding to landlord petitions, (5) protections for elderly and disabled tenants, (6) the RAD's conciliation services, (7) notices to vacate and eviction procedures, (8) disclosures to tenants, (9) changes and decreases in services and facilities, (10) getting repairs accomplished at a rental property, (11) security deposits, (12) understanding lease provisions, (13) rent increases if a property is not under rent control, and (14) appealing decisions of the Rent Administrator or the Office of Administrative Hearings.
-Note: Advocacy on behalf of tenant groups, or tenants rights assignee-including, but not limited to, legal advice or advocacy on tenants' or tenant organizations' behalf in negotiations with a property owner- is expressly beyond the scope of required services for grantees.
+For RAD, service providers must demonstrate the ability to counsel and train tenants and tenant organizations on rent control provisions including: (1) properties that are regulated by or exempted/excluded from rent stabilization under the Rental Housing Act; (2) petition-based and annual rent increases; (3) executing and filing tenant petitions; (4) responding to landlord petitions; (5) protections for elderly and disabled tenants; (6) RAD's conciliation services; (7) notices to vacate and eviction procedures; (8) disclosures to tenants; (9) changes and decreases in services and facilities; (10) learning about and securing enforcement of housing condition regulations; (11) security deposits; (12) understanding lease provisions; (13) rent increases if a property is not under rent control; (14) appealing decisions of the Rent Administrator or the Office of Administrative Hearings; and (15) relocation counseling for displaced tenants.
+Note: Advocacy on behalf of tenant groups, or tenant rights assignees-including, but not limited to, legal advice or advocacy on tenants or tenant organizations' behalf in negotiations with a property owner-is expressly beyond the scope of required services for grantees.

 Grantees are expected to understand their role as tenant educators, and not as advocacy groups.
-They must manage the various resources of the District Government to ensure that tenants' rights and responsibilities are understood.
+They must manage the various resources of the District Government to ensure that tenant rights and responsibilities are understood.
 Further, DHCD will not support organizations conducting activities for properties that the organization owns, or in which it has an ownership interest.

 Additionally, in the event of a development or purchase opportunity for the tenants, the role of a grantee is to ensure that tenants understand all available options.

-3B: Direct Counseling to Tenants and Tenant Groups

-For FY 2013, tenant counseling services will be designed to educate tenants in privately-owned properties about their legal rights and opportunities.
-This service is to be provided to tenants and tenant groups which are not subject to foreclosure, and have not selected to exercise their Right of First Refusal under TOPA.
+3B: Direct Counseling to Tenants and Tenant Groups for FY 2022 (?), tenant counseling services will be designed to educate tenants in privately-owned properties about their legal rights and opportunities.
+This service is to be provided to tenants and tenant groups which are not subject to foreclosure, and have not selected to exercise their Opportunity to Purchase Rights and/or Right of First Refusal under TOPA.
 It also includes providing other services and tenant education, which may not fall into the categories of services outlined above, such as eviction counseling, relocation counseling, apartment search, or apartment management.